S4-Hosting/S4-Open-Source-We-Use/README.md

 *We are VERY open to suggestions for an actively maintained alternative.*

 #### Mail in a Box - https://github.com/mail-in-a-box/mailinabox
-Running and maintaining a mail server with high deliverability is hard and time-consuming, but at least you can make sure that setting one up is quick, easy and done right.
+Running and maintaining a mail server with high deliverability is hard and time consuming, but at least you can make sure that setting one up is quick, easy and done right.
 We love MIAB and it's what we use as a base for all of the mail servers.
 MIAB is actively maintained, focused, and just gets better and better.

 #### Open LiteSpeed - https://github.com/litespeedtech/openlitespeed
 LiteSpeed is great, both OLS and Enterprise LSWS.
 They are what all of our web servers run on.
 It's not a decision that we took lightly, having run tests on Apache and Nginx as well, but one that had a clear winner for us.